Skip to main content

 Isaac Newton's manuscript "On the motion of bodies in an orbit"; (De Motu) which he had sent to Edmond Halley, is read to the Royal Society.
 The manuscript gave important mathematical derivations relating to the three relations now known as "Kepler's laws of planetary motion".

-The Encyclopedia Britannica is first published and advertised for sale in Edinburgh, Scotland.
+The Encyclopedia Britannica is first published and advertised for sale in Edinburgh, Scotland on December 10, 1768.
 It is the oldest continuously published and revised work in the English language.
 More

-The French revolutionary government declares the metric system to be the official system of weights and measures.
+The French revolutionary government declares the decimal-based metric system to be the official system of weights and measures on April 7, 1795.
+The system was developed by the Paris Academy of Sciences as part of the Revolution's move away from old royal traditions.

 Mississippi is admitted into the United States Union becoming the 20th State.